openflighthpc/cloud-cost-reporter/README.md

 This application includes in its breakdown details of instances specifically used as compute nodes.
 For this to be measured accurately, the appropriate instances should have a tag added with the key `compute` and the value `true`.
 Again, these should be added at the point of creation.

 The project and compute tags must also be activated in the Billing console (see https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/activating-tags.html).
+It may take up to 24 hours for new tags to appear in this console.

 This application makes use of a number of AWS sdks, which require a valid `Access Key ID` and `Secret Access Key`.
 This should relate to a user with access to: Billing and Cost Management, Cost Explorer API, EC2 API and Pricing API.